 - Short-term financial goals take under one year to achieve.
 Examples may include taking a vacation, buying a new refrigerator or paying off a specific debt.

 - Mid-term financial goals can’t be achieved right away but shouldn’t take too many years to accomplish.
 Examples may include purchasing a car, finishing a degree or certification, or paying off your credit card debts.

 Develop a Goal Chart

 - Decide if your goal is short-term, mid-term, or long-term, and create a timeline for that goal.
 This may change at any time based on your situation.

 - Determine how much money you need to reach your goal and separate that amount by the month and/or year.

 - Think of all the ways you can reach that goal.
 Include saving, cutting expenses, earning extra money, or finding additional resources.

 - Decide which is the best combination of ways to reach your goal and write them down.

-All of that might sound daunting, but it’s best to set incremental goals.
+All of that might sound daunting, so it’s best to set incremental goals.
 Prioritize, then achieve.
 After accomplishing some of the easier goals, you gain confidence in your decision making.
-That provides motivation to achieve the more difficult targets that require more time and discipline.
+That should motivate you to achieve the more difficult targets that require more time and discipline.